SaltyMold/C-App-Guide-for-Numworks/README.md

 For **Linux**, you must install everything manually using the instructions below.

+For **MacOS** you must install everything manually using the instructions in the (epsilon c-sample-app github repo)[https://github.com/numworks/epsilon-sample-app-c]

 ## Build your own app

 Inside the project, you'll find **`eadk.h`**, which provides **essential functions** for interacting with the **[calculator](https://en.wikipedia.org/wiki/NumWorks)**.
 Modify **`main.c`** to implement your **own code**.